jupyter/docker-stacks/docs/maintaining/tagging.md

 ### Tagger

-`Tagger` is a class that can be run inside a docker container to calculate some tag for an image.
+`Tagger` is a class that can be run inside a docker container to calculate a tag for an image.

 All the taggers are inherited from `TaggerInterface`: